 Reporting Procedures

 All employees are responsible to help ensure that the OE avoids harassment, discrimination, or retaliation in the workplace.
 Whenever possible, any person who is experiencing harassment, discrimination, or retaliation, should inform the person engaging in the conduct that it is unwelcome and request that it stop.
 Employees who believe they have been subjected to harassment, discrimination, or retaliation, or have witnessed such behavior in the workplace, should immediately report this information to your supervisor or a Board member.
-Reports will be documented by the receiving supervisory or Board member, in writing, to include the details of the report, such as time, parties involved, subject material and context of the claim that harassment, discrimination, or retaliation in the workplace has occurred.
+Reports will be documented by the receiving supervisor or Board member, in writing, to include the details, such as time, parties involved, subject material and context of the claim that harassment, discrimination, or retaliation in the workplace has occurred.

 Corrective Action